njgit/App-Pipeline-Lite/README.md

 ```bash
 plite vp filter-seq
 ```
- Take a look at the "datasource" for the pipeline.
+ Take a look at the "datasource" for the pipeline - corresponding to the table above.

 ```bash
 less filter-seq/filter-seq.datasource